corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 ### Run a Survey to Gauge Interest and Concerns

-I recommend running a survey to gauge the team's initial interest in Rust.
+Run a survey to gauge the team's initial interest in Rust.
 Ask questions like:

 - What is your current language of choice?
 - On a scale from 1 to 5, how interested are you in learning Rust?